 + Community Outreach (CO)

-During your placement, you'll be staying in shared accommodation with other volunteers arranged by our local NGO partners whose ethos is very much in line with ours.
+During your placement, you'll be staying in shared, basic-but-comfy, accommodation with other volunteers arranged by our local NGO partners whose ethos is very much in line with ours.
 This lush, green space boasts an epic rooftop for yoga and plenty of little nooks to chill and grab some "me time".
 Their team will provide you with a delicious local breakfast and dinner during the working week.
 YUM!

 If you'd like to stay with a friend we'll do our best to room you together.
 But remember, even if you get split up, you are in the same shared accommodation.